roemvaar/cs_notes/computer_systems/linux.md

 - Remove a device from /dev
 - What's stored in /etc?
 Configuration files
 - How to configure USB port to only accept devices from a certain device - id vendor
+- Why you should not use floating point numbers in kernel code?
+Because your code might need to run on lower-end processors without a floating-point unit.
+In case that you need to use floating point numbers, you shall do these operations on user space.